tiyn/beaker-blog/README.md

 | 5000           | 80                       | TCP      | HTTP port   |

 #### Example run-command
+Either use the docker image `tiynger/beaker-blog` or run `docker build . -t beaker-blog` in the top directory of this repository.
+If so you need to change the command below apropiately (`tiynger/beaker-blog` to `beaker-blog`).

-`docker run --name blog --restart unless-stopped -v ./config.py:/blog/src/config.py -v entries:/blog/src/templates/entry -p 80:5000 -d tiynger/tiyny-blog`
+`docker run --name blog --restart unless-stopped -v ./config.py:/blog/src/config.py -v entries:/blog/src/templates/entry -p 80:5000 -d tiynger/beaker-blog`